power-f-GOD/teach-me-ui/README.md

 # Teach Me UI

 Teach Me is an online learning app that helps connect Universities, lecturers and students for a better education and learning experience.
-This project [Teach Me UI], as the name implies, is for the UI \[Front-end\] of Teach Me project which is live at [https://teach-me-ui.herokuapp.com](https://teach-me-ui.herokuapp.com/).
+This project [Teach Me UI], as the name implies, is for the UI \[Front-end\] of Teach Me project.

 ### Getting Started